Trondheim Cathedral School

 Trondheim Cathedral School (Trondheim katedralskole, Latin: Schola Cathedralis Nidrosiensis) is an upper secondary school located next to the Nidaros Cathedral in the center of Trondheim, Norway.
+The school has an enrollment of 596 and the current Head of school is Tor Bitusøyl.

 History

 There is great dispute regarding the actual founding date of the Trondheim Cathedral, but the most common theory is that the school was founded in approximately 1152 and is hence the oldest school in Norway.
 The oldest part of the present school is the Harsdorff building (Munkegata 8), which was completed in 1786.
 The building is named after its designer Caspar Harsdorff, a royal Danish architect.
 Originally though, the school's design was submitted by a local architect/organist/fireman, but upon review by the Danish king it was turned down and his royal architect assigned with designing the school.
 It was funded by Thomas Angell (1692–1767), a Trondheim merchant.
 Festival Hall on the second floor has two marble reliefs by noted Danish sculptor Bertel Thorvaldsen (1770–1844).
 In 1920, the school underwent a major expansion, with buildings designed by Norwegian architect Carl J. Moe (1889–1942).